Internet at my address in 2021

 If you see DSL in your list of options when you search for internet service by address, you may be concerned that you must have active landline service in order to get this kind of connection.
 While that used to be the case, many providers these days - such as CenturyLink Internet - offer what's called naked DSL.
 Also referred to as standalone DSL or "dry loop", this method allows you to connect to the internet without subscribing to phone service.

-Cable internet access is the most commonly used type of connection in the U.S. It's available in virtually every urban and suburban area, so unless you live way out in the country you should be able to find a cable option by searching for internet providers by address.
+This form of broadband internet access is the most commonly used type of connection in the U.S. This type of high-speed internet access is available in virtually every urban and suburban area, so unless you live way out in the country you should be able to find a cable option by searching for cable providers by address.

-- This tends to be a pricey option, although you can save some money by bundling your services if you're subscribing to cable television as well.
+- This tends to be a pricey option, although you can save some money by bundling your services - such as with broadband internet providers Time Warner Spectrum or Comcast XFINITY - if you're subscribing to cable TV as well.
+Cable TV uses the same technology as cable internet.

-- Cable internet is susceptible to slowdowns during peak use times, typically between 4pm and 11pm and on weekends.
+- This broadband service is susceptible to slowdowns during peak use times, typically between 4pm and 11pm and on weekends.

-- Some cable internet companies offer free Wi-Fi hotspot access along with your internet subscription.
+- Some cable internet broadband service companies offer free Wi-Fi hotspot access along with your internet subscription.
 This is definitely a perk to keep in mind as you're evaluating internet providers by address.

 One of the main advantages of cable internet is that it provides a wide range of speed options.
 On the other hand, depending upon your location you may not find any cable internet providers in your results when you search for internet service by address.